rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Reabsorption.md

 > **Note**:
 > - Glucose and amino acids are soluble in water, as they can form extensive [[hydrogen bonds]] with water molecules.
-> - Glucose and amino acids are only reabsorbed in the first coiled tubule.
+> - Glucose and amino acids are completely reabsorbed in the first coiled tubule.
 Other substances are reabsorbed as they flow through the kidney tubule.
 > - Salts may include sodium compounds.
 > - In cases of [[diabetes mellitus]], the glucose concentration of the filtrate may be higher than is normal.